 The National Coalition for Maternal Mental Health, a former project of 2020 Mom has folded into the core work of 2020 Mom.
 This work includes supporting federal legislation or sponsoring new federal legislation that will improve outcomes for mothers.

-This year 2020 Mom will support the following initiatives through lobbying, engaging stakeholders during key votes to contact congress and federal lobby days (April 30-May 2):
+In 2018, 2020 Mom will support the following initiatives through lobbying, engaging the MMH network in federal advocacy and hosting federal lobby days in May.

 Paid Family Care Giving Leave (The Family Act H.R.
 947/S. 337)